xXxCalamityxXx/BusinessCentral-Edmx-To-Yaml-Conventer/README.md

     *   `ClientSecret`: Your Azure AD Application Client Secret
 3.  **Retrieve Files:** The script will save the EDMX file as `edmx.xml` and the OpenAPI specification as `openapi.yaml` in the same directory.

-More flexible C# is comming later.
+More flexible C# executable with parameters is comming later.